-DATED: NOVEMBER 29, 2018
+DATED: DECEMBER 10, 2018

-The Assembly Human Services Committee reports favorably and with committee amendments Assembly Bill No. 4700.
+The Assembly Appropriations Committee reports favorably Assembly Bill No. 4700 (1R), with committee amendments.

-As amended by the committee, this bill, the "Food Desert Elimination Act," would establish the Food Desert Elimination Program (program) and require the New Jersey Economic Development Authority (authority) to administer the program.
-The bill would further require the authority, in consultation with the Department of Agriculture, to designate the physical boundaries of urban food desert communities in the State.
+As amended, this bill, the "Food Desert Elimination Act," establishes the Food Desert Elimination Program (program) and requires the New Jersey Economic Development Authority (authority) to administer the program.
+The bill further requires the authority, in consultation with the Department of Agriculture, to initially designate no more than 75 physical boundaries of food desert communities in the State.

-The program provides tax credits to certain supermarkets and grocery stores that newly open in urban food desert communities.
-Under the program, a taxpayer that opens the first supermarket or grocery store in each designated urban food desert community after the bill's effective date will be allowed a credit against certain taxes due, in an amount equal to the total amount the taxpayer is assessed in property taxes by the municipality in which the supermarket or grocery store is located, during the first full tax year for the property where the supermarket or grocery store is open for business to the public, and for the three subsequent tax years after opening.
+The program provides tax credits to certain supermarkets and grocery stores that newly open in food desert communities.
+Under the program, a taxpayer that opens the first supermarket or grocery store in each designated food desert community after the bill's effective date will be allowed a credit against certain taxes due, in an amount equal to the total amount the taxpayer is assessed in property taxes by the municipality in which the supermarket or grocery store is located, during the first full tax year for the property where the supermarket or grocery store is open for business to the public, and for the three subsequent tax years after opening.

-Under the program, the authority will also be required to direct the Director of the Division of Alcoholic Beverage Control in the Department of Law and Public Safety to issue a special retail distribution permit to the first supermarket or grocery store that is established in each urban food desert community after the bill's effective date.
+Under the program, the authority will also be required to direct the Director of the Division of Alcoholic Beverage Control in the Department of Law and Public Safety to issue a special retail distribution permit to the first supermarket or grocery store that is established in each food desert community after the bill's effective date.
 The permit holder would be entitled to sell alcoholic beverages in original containers for consumption off the premises of the supermarket or grocery store.
 The permit would be restricted to the premises of the supermarket or grocery store for which the permit was issued, and will not be transferrable for use in connection with another premises.
 The bill provides that the special retail distribution permit is to be used in a manner consistent with a plenary retail distribution license issued pursuant to current law, and is to be subject to any other fees and regulations promulgated by the director.